The Unbreakable Thread!

-“You’ll be okay TiTi, because you’re the prettiest in the village.”
 At first, it seemed like a superficial thing, something to brush off with a smile.
-But as I grew older, I began to understand that what he was really telling me was that I was enough, that I had something within me that made me worthy, that I could stand tall no matter what difficulty I faced.
+But as I grew older, I began to understand what he was saying, was that I was enough.
+I had something within me that made me worthy, that I could stand tall no matter what difficulty I faced.
 Those spoken words were embedded deep within me and became my shield against the harsh realities of life.
 They gave me the courage to face obstacles, to hold my head high when others tried to bring me low, to believe in myself even when the world seemed determined to make me doubt.

 They were more than just a father’s proud boast but a lifeline, a reminder that I had a place in this world, that I had value.
 They were the foundation upon which I built my resilience, the quiet strength that allowed me to survive.
 Even when things got tough and seemed impossible, when disappointment and heartbreak threatened to crush me.
 I could always remember that, in his eyes, I was enough, and that gave me the strength to keep fighting.

-"You look just like your mother."
 Those who knew Paulette would say, whenever they saw me.
 She was the embodiment of elegance and grace.
 They would recount tales of her sharp chestnut eyes that could pierce through any pretense and yet soften with a smile that radiated warmth and kindness.
 We were both tall, slim, curvy, and busty.
 Was it what they meant?
 I knew nothing more beyond the stories told by strangers and the rumors that surfaced after Jonas’s passing that she had taken her own life.
 I only wished she had lived long enough for me to have known her.

-I often traced the lines of my face, comparing them to her old photographs that Jonas kept tucked away in his wallet.
+My fingers trace the lines of my own face, comparing them to her old photographs that Jonas kept tucked away in his wallet.
 The arch of my brows, the curve of my lips, trying to find the similarities that others seemed to see so clearly.
-But no matter how long I looked, I couldn’t quite discern any real comparison.
-My eyes, though chestnut like hers, lacked the same depth and mystery.
 My smile, though warm, didn’t quite carry the same grace.
-I felt a mix of sadness and acceptance, realizing that no matter what I couldn't long for something I never had.
-I often found myself imagining what it might have been like if I had grown up with a mother, learning from her, being molded by her influence.
-What kind of person would I have become had I known her not just as a hearsay, but as a living, breathing presence in my life?
-But no matter how much I tried to conjure those images, they always felt hollow.
+I felt a mix of sadness and acceptance, realizing that no matter what I can never quite see the resemblance.
+Sometimes, I wonder if the woman they described was nothing more than a beautiful myth.

 Download